joebew42/mars-rover-kata/readme.md

 ## TODO

-- [F] A rover can be moved backward when it receives the command `b`.

-    - moves east when it receives the command b, and it is facing west

 - [R] Is there a better way to express `assertEquals(new Rover(new Position(-1, 0), WEST), rover);` in the test?

     - Is there a chance to extract a DSL to assert that the rover just moved along a direction?